upptime/github-externship/applications/taman0753.md

 Honestly speaking I feel like I am now ready to take a bigger role & professionally handle more responsibilities.

 I have always had a benchmark in my mind about my readiness to handle more responsibilities & work with larger firms, however, till now I felt I had to polish more skills to reach there.
 If given an opportunity I positively look forward to give my best to your organization.
-Speaking about the hours I can give 40+ hours/week for the project.
+Speaking about the hours I can give 40+ hours/week for the project.	:smiley: